-See Packaging Python Files Next to the Built Application for more on this topic.
+See Packaging Files Instead of In-Memory Resources for more on this topic.

 5.3 Understanding Python Distributions

 The PythonDistribution Starlark type represents a Python distribution, an entity providing a Python installation and build files which PyOxidizer uses to build your applications.
 See Python Distributions Provide Python for more.